getsentry/sentry-cocoa/develop-docs/README.md

 This page contains internal documentation for development.

+## Setup

+Run `make init` to get started.
+This will install `pre-commit`, `bundler` and `Homebrew` and their managed dependencies (see `Gemfile` and `Brewfile`).

+`make xcode` will generate Sentry.xcodeproj using [XcodeGen]().
+This project contains the framework target and most test app targets (exceptions being package manager integration tests for Carthage/SPM).

+The Xcode project file is not checked in for tracking in Git, so changes made to the project must use either the XcodeGen spec file (`//project.yml`) or configuration files in `//xcconfig/`.

 ## Code Signing

 The sample apps use automatic code signing to allow people to easily manage devices, profiles and certificates for their Apple Developer Portal account.
 By default, `CODE_SIGN_TEAM` is set to Sentry's ADP team; external contributors should change this to their own account when needed.